adoptium/temurin-build/tooling/reproducible/ReproducibleBuilds.md

   MSVSCBUILDTOOLS=$(find "$MSBASE_PATH" -type d | grep Auxiliary/Build$ | head -n 1 )
 ```

-- note the cygpath usages, sometimes are necessary, sometimes not.
-Java *binaries* have issues with it:
+- NOTE: Using `cygpath` is sometimes necessary.
+However, Java *binaries* can have issues with it:
   - eg for $CLASSPATH,
   - or javac it is mandatory: